triplepoint/kixeye_challenge/docs/running_todo.md

   - X Test script to generate 1M records of test data

 - Report
-  - Must answer "How many total players are there?"
+  - X Must answer "How many total players are there?"
-  - Must answer "How many people played the game today?"
+  - X Must answer "How many people played the game today?"
   - Must "List the top ten players by score"
   - Must "List the top 10 players who improved their score over the week, assuming week ends on Sunday at Midnight"

+# Additional Goals (not part of the official specification)
+- Style the report

 # Notes